The Kashmir Conflict-

 only agreed to speak on Kashmir”.
 [20]

-Fifth: The people of Gilgit Baltistan been deprived of their
+Fifth: The people of Gilgit Baltistan have been deprived of their

 fundamental basic human and political rights for last sixty years.
 There is no

 media outlet.
-The economical, cultural and historical rights of the people both
+The economic, cultural, and historical rights of the people, both

-in so-called Azad Kashmir and Gilgit Baltistan been violated with impunity.
+in so-called Azad Kashmir and Gilgit Baltistan have been violated with impunity.
 The

 territory been used for last sixty years as a propaganda tool to divert the